 To create a comparison, click "Create Comparison" and select up to 8 devices.
 If you are using an Organization Account, you can create these comparisons with any of your devices from any project - in case you want to compare the air quality in your New York offices vs your Switzerland Headquarters.

 Kiosk View is a great way to display up to 8 devices at once on a larger screen - such as a Smart TV or monitor - in order to showcase how good your air quality is to a larger audience.

-Click on "Generate Link" to create your Kiosk View.
+Follow the on-screen instructions to create your Kiosk View.

-Copy this URL into a web browser on your Smart TV or monitor to start displaying your Kiosk View data to the masses!
+Once you have selected all of your customizations, click on "Create" to generate your Kiosk View.
+From there, you can copy the URL into a web browser on your Smart TV or monitor to start displaying your Kiosk View data to the masses!